-Old Navy Sale: Up to 50% off + extra 30% off
+Old Navy Sale: up to 50% off + extra 30% off

 Save up to 50% off across the site, with in-season styles starting below $10.
-Plus, many items quality for an extra 30% off during checkout.
+Plus, many items quality for an extra 30% off during checkout, even clearance styles.
 (Eligible styles are marked.)
 Shop Now at Old Navy

+- Shipping adds $7 or is free with orders of $50 or more (before any in-cart discounts).

 -